RLPR: Radar-to-LiDAR Place Recognition via Two-Stage Asymmetric Cross-Modal Alignment for Autonomous Driving: Experiments

 \subsection{Radar-to-LiDAR Place Recognition Evaluation}

 Following~\cite{cait2022autoplace, qi2025lrfusionpr}, we report the average recall of the top-K candidates (AR@K) and max $F_{1}$ score as primary metrics to evaluate cross-modal recognition accuracy.

-We present the R2L recognition accuracy comparisons for scanning, single-chip, and 4D radar in~\tabref{tab:scanning}, \tabref{tab:singlechip} and \tabref{tab:4dradar}, respectively.
-Note that the sequences `Riverside', `DCC', `SON', and `SQ' represent intra-dataset generalization scenarios with no spatiotemporal overlap with the training set, while Bor-Clear serves as a benchmark for cross-dataset zero-shot generalization.
-Our proposed RLPR consistently outperforms the baselines, underscoring RLPR's robustness across heterogeneous radar types.
-Notably, on the cross-dataset Bor-Clear sequence, RLPR exhibits superior zero-shot generalization capabilities compared to RaLF, even RaLF is trained on multi-dataset.
+We present the R2L recognition accuracy comparisons for scanning radar in~\tabref{tab:scanning}, and for phased-array 3D and 4D radars in~\tabref{tab:singlechip} and~\tabref{tab:4dradar}, respectively.
+Note that the sequences `Riverside', `DCC', `SON', `SQ', and `SportsComplex' represent intra-dataset generalization scenarios with no spatiotemporal overlap with the training set, while Bor-Clear serves as the cross-dataset generalization scenario.
+Our proposed RLPR consistently outperforms the baselines, underscoring its robustness across heterogeneous radar types.
+Notably, on the cross-dataset Bor-Clear sequence, RLPR exhibits superior zero-shot generalization capabilities compared to RaLF, which is trained on more data.
+Furthermore, the performance on the SportsComplex split validates that RLPR adapts to heterogeneous 4D radars with simple fine-tuning, underscoring the generalization capability of the learned features.

-Furthermore, we evaluate the efficiency on the BS split.
-On a system equipped with an i7-14700KF CPU and an RTX 4060Ti GPU, our method achieves a descriptor extraction time of 2.88 ms and a top-1 retrieval time of 0.17 ms on average, demonstrating superior real-time performance.